BrennanBarker/envy/README.md

-Envy will create a new venv based on your (3.3+) version of Python, and upgrade complete with a freshly upgraded pip and setuptools packages so you're ready to install anything else that's needed after activating your environment.
+Envy will create a new venv based on your (3.3+) version of Python, and upgrade complete with a freshly upgraded pip and setuptools packages so you're ready to install anything else that's needed (via `pip`) after activating your environment.

     $ activate <my-new-venv>  # Notice this doesn't start with "envy"!
     (my-new-venv) $ pip install <any> <packages> <you> <need>

 `envy` puts all venvs in a single folder, by default `~/code/envs`.
-You can change this by editing the value of `$ENVS` in the `envy.sh` script.
+You can change this by editing the value of `ENVS` in the `envy.sh` script.
 In fact, I encourage you to take a look at the script and change anything you want; it's only a couple dozen lines of code!